Tips for Effective Mentorship

 From the initial contact with your mentee, right up to project presentation – here are some helpful guidelines* and an outline of your responsibilities for providing crucial scientific support and resources.

-- Once your student gets in touch, offer an appropriate time at your convenience for an initial meeting with the student to discuss their proposal.
+- Offer an appropriate time at your convenience for an initial meeting with the student to discuss their proposal and listen to their presentation on their proposal.

-- Evaluate the proposed research project, and also the student in terms of their experience, preparedness, desire and commitment to perform research work under your supervision.
+- Evaluate the student in terms of their experience, preparedness, desire and commitment to perform research work under your supervision

 - Provide comments, criticism, advice and guidance to the student on their proposed project.

-- Provide help to the student to modify and improve the proposed project, if deemed necessary, as long as the changes fall within the main theme of the proposal as approved.
+- Provide help to the student to modify and improve the proposed project if necessary.

 - Define and clarify with the student the data collection, analysis and interpretation process in a research project.